Last updated on October 24th, 2023 at 20:49

 Also, a blade grinder heats the coffee grinds slightly, which blooms them and leads to a little of their flavor extracted early and less getting into your coffee.

-This is another plus point for keeping your whole coffee beans in the freezer – they will colder prior to grinding.
+This is another plus point for keeping your whole coffee beans in the freezer – they will be colder prior to grinding.
 It is also a good argument for a ceramic conical burr grinder as ceramic has a greater resistance to heat.

 When grinding coffee beans, for all types of coffee, a ceramic conical burr grinder is much better.